UKM-HUB/ukm_hub/README.md

 Company can accept or decline message of the replied message and will be sent to the corresponding company email.
 ![Message Page](screenshot/message.png?raw=true "Request List Page")

-Note: Still have a problem in the email because our AWS account has just been disbanded.
+Note: Still have a problem in the email and photo upload because our AWS account has just been disbanded.
 We will try to fix as soon as possible.